 Moreover, the VPN hides your IP address and assigns you a temporary one in the country where the server is located, granting you full access to restricted content in the area.

 For example, in Binge’s case, an Australian IP address is required.
 All you have to do is connect to an Australian server, wait a few seconds, and start streaming no matter where you physically reside.
-That’s it.
-We’ll be showing you a step-by-step process in a bit, but first, there’s an issue we have to address.

 Do All VPNs Get the Job Done?